serhiiKalchenko/EPAM-Lab-Final-Project/README.md

 - Pipeline has parameters and groovy script

 ### Description of the Project
+Jenkins server run the Pipeline and with Ansible (onboard) deploy the app into Kubernetes cluster.

 Project consists of two parts:
 1. Jenkins Pipeline
     - `Jenkinsfile`